armindocachada/tensorflow-with-object-recognition/README.md

 ```

-We use the SSD Inception v2 model( ssd_inception_v2_coco_2017_11_17), which already contains common objection detection classes, including Person which is the only detection class we are interested in this case.
+We use the SSD Inception v2 model( ssd_inception_v2_coco_2017_11_17), which already contains common objection detection classes, including **Person** which is the only detection class we are interested in this case.
 But its so easy to change it.

-Lets say you want to detect animals such as a Lion, you can modify the method below to only search for Lions.
+Lets say you are trying to create a smart wildlife camera and you want to detect animals such as a very rare **Lion**.
+You can modify the method below to only search for **Lions**.
 In order to reduce false positives, you can also increase the score from the default value of 0.5 to something higher if wished.
 From personal experimentation 0.5 worked well for me.

 ```python
 def detectPerson(output_dict, category_index):